IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 1) How to build a Convolutional Neural Network (CNN) that can detect handwritten digits (with Keras and the MNIST dataset)
 2) How to train and deploy a CNN with the Flask web framework and Keras
-3) How to install and run MiniShift (a locally run OpenShift cluster of one image) on your machine
+3) How to install and run Minishift (a locally run OpenShift cluster of one image) on your machine
 4) How to create a project in OpenShift
 5) How to create an app in OpenShift and pull the source code for application from Github